Written by LucasContributions from Nicholas and Alex

-This dog breed really is a house dog, and they prefer to be near their owner.
+The Havanese dog breed really is a house dog, and they prefer to be near their owner.
 They shouldn’t be left alone for long periods of time, as some other dog breeds can.

 They can get anxious when left alone, even depressed without the love and affection of someone, preferably their owner.
 For this reason, make sure you have enough time to dedicate to your new furry friend before you adopt.
 A Havanese will be incredibly loyal and shouldn’t be neglected or re-adopted.

 Companion Dogs, Work Dogs and Training

 As a companion dog, you can’t do better than a Havanese.
 There is a reason the old aristocrats in Cuba loved these dogs to warm their laps and follow them around.
 They are extremely personable and friendly.
-However, Havanese has more to offer than just their warm personalities.
+However, Havanese have more to offer than just their warm personalities.
 Some people say these dogs have empathetic qualities.
 They work fabulously well as therapy dogs, forming lifelong bonds with their owners.
 They are wonderful companions for the elderly, for young children, or for anyone else who needs a cute little friend.
-These loyal dogs will be a loving four-legged companion your entire life.
+These loyal dogs will be a loving four-legged companions your entire life.